matthewbdwyer/STG-Q/README.md

 `ConstraintPrinter.{h,cpp}` is one such visitor that pretty prints a constraint.  `QCoralPrinter.{h.cpp}` for the [qcoral](target/qcoral) target is another example of a constraint visitor.

+## STG Tools
+There are several scripts that are useful for simplifying sets of constraints.
+`src/tools/stgred.sh` accepts the name of a directory and prints the names of redundant `.stg` files.
+It does this by performing some preprocessing, e.g., dropping the dictionary, and then diffing the constraints; implemented in `src/tools/stgdiff.sh`.

+These tools should be installed in a directory and the shell variable `STGINSTALL` should be set to that directory's path.
+This is how these STG scripting tools reference one another.

 ## Testing
 Tests for the library itself are run using the script `run.sh` in [test/lib](tests/lib).